MaLsR6053/Bash-Scripts/README.md

 <b>3.
 The file_rename script will allow you to rename any file in your system easily.</b>

 <b>4.
+The portscan_basic script will run a quick nmap scan with version detection and ping disabled against a user input IP address.</b>

+<b>5.
 And finally, the update script will perform a standard update, full-upgrade, and autoclean and autoremove functions.</b>